kstenerud/concise-encoding/cte-specification.md

 #### Metadata Map

-The object that the metadata map refers to should follow it after a space.
+The object that the metadata map refers to should follow it after a space if it doesn't cause the line to become too long.
+Otherwise place it on the next line.
 ```
 {
     (x=y) a = b